 Oracle Cloud Infrastructure (OCI) Storage Gateway lets users connect on-premises applications with OCI.
 Applications that can write data to a network file service (NFS) target can also write data to OCI Object Storage.
 Any Linux/UNIX NFS client certified to work with NFSv4 server running on Oracle Linux 7.x is compatible.

-Omnis selected Oracle Cloud Object Storage and other Oracle offerings due to superior reliability, performance, flexibility, and cost-effectiveness.
+Omnis selected Oracle Cloud Object Storage and other Oracle offerings over solutions from Amazon and Microsoft due to superior reliability, performance, flexibility, and cost-effectiveness.
 Omnis boosts software development efficiency on Oracle Cloud allowing employees more time to dedicate to development while reducing the cost of infrastructure resources.

 Oracle Recovery Manager (RMAN) is an Oracle Database client that performs Oracle database backup and recovery.
 It automates the administration of Oracle backup strategies and greatly simplifies backing up, restoring, and recovering database files.
 RMAN connects and authenticates to a database in the same way as SQL*Plus connects to a database.